Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 6. The Color Purple (1985) caused one of the most controversial moments in the history of the Academy Awards when it received 11 nominations, but no Best Director nomination for Steven Spielberg.
 Shockingly, the film won none of the categories.

 7. Harrison Ford nominated River Phoenix to play him as a teenager in Indiana Jones and the Last Crusade (1989).
-They previously worked together on one of Ford's favorite film, The Mosquito Coast (1986).
-Phoenix said he prepared for the role by basing his portrayal on Harrison Ford and observing him, rather than his character Indiana Jones.
+They previously worked together on one of Ford's favorite films, The Mosquito Coast (1986).
+Phoenix said he prepared for the role by basing his portrayal on Harrison Ford and observing him, rather than his character, Indiana Jones.

 8. Robin Williams and Steven Spielberg became close friends during the making of Hook (1991).
 It was reported that after Williams' death, Spielberg watched Hook in his honor but couldn't finish it because he couldn't stop crying.